PoulavBhowmick03/hackthemountains/README.md

 Chikitsalay's map feature uses your location data to display nearby health centers, hospitals, clinics, and pharmacies.
 This makes it easy for you to find the closest healthcare facilities in case you need immediate medical attention or advice.
 ** Health Centers Nearby Map:**

 -   Visit the Chikitsalay website at [chikitsalay.co](https://chikitsalay.co).
+-   Sign-Up or Login using your email id.
+-   Go to the "Dashboard" on the top right of the navigation bar.
--   Click on the "Health Centers Nearby"  button on the homepage.
+-   Click on the "Health Centers Nearby"  on the Dashboard.
 -   Chikitsalay will request access to your location.
 Allow the website to access your location data.
--   The map will display health centers, hospitals, clinics.
+-   The map will display all the nearby health centers, hospitals, clinics and also the distance from your location for your convenience.

 ## Working Flowchart Diagram
 ![image](https://github.com/PoulavBhowmick03/hackthemountains/assets/76868488/2872d6bc-5f22-4799-9b19-881c4e676f89)